Mushrooms To Prevent Dementia?

 The study also saw potential in lion’s mane mushroom, (Hericium erinaceus), a medicinal (and culinary) mushroom believed to stimulate nerve growth.
 The researchers cited a double-blind, placebo-controlled trial published in 2009 showing that 50 to 80-year-old Japanese men and women with mild cognitive impairment improved after taking four tablets of lion’s mane mushroom 3 times a day for 16 weeks.
 Another Japanese study found that the same supplement taken 6 times a day for 4 weeks decreased anxiety and improved sleep among undergraduate students.

 All this is excellent news.
-Mushrooms may eventually be regarded as functional foods, like turmeric and green tea, which have been shown in other studies to exert neuroprotective and antioxidant effects on the brain.
+In part because of investigations such as these, many mushroom species are now considered functional foods, much like turmeric and green tea, which have been shown in other studies to exert neuroprotective and antioxidant effects on the brain.

-As you may know, I’m a big fan of mushrooms, although I advise against regular consumption of the familiar cultivated white or “button” mushrooms found on supermarket shelves throughout the United States.
+As you may know, I’m a big fan of mushrooms, although I advise against excessive consumption of the familiar cultivated white or “button” mushrooms found on supermarket shelves throughout the United States.
 (Portobello and cremini mushrooms are the same species.)
 They contain natural carcinogens that are mostly but not entirely neutralized by cooking.
-Here’s my guide to my favorite exotic and medicinal mushrooms.
+Andrew Weil, M.D.

 Learn more: All About Mushrooms